We Found the Best Kimchi at the Grocery Store

 The best kimchi is tangy, crunchy, and salty.
-And, in all honesty, the best kimchi comes from your local mom-and-pop Asian grocery store.
+In all honesty, the best kimchi comes from your local mom-and-pop Asian grocery store.
 Or if you have an H Mart nearby, you’re in luck!
 Close your laptop, head over there, and pick out something delicious.
+But people in certain parts of the U.S., finding delicious kimchi can be a little more complicated, but hey, that’s where the professionals come in.

 The following article contains affiliate links that may generate a small commission to us when you make a purchase through the link.
 Learn more about how we work with affiliates here.